-Canon 6D Mark II versus Panasonic GX7
+Canon 6D Mark II vs Panasonic GX7

-The Canon EOS 6D Mark II and the Panasonic Lumix DMC-GX7 are two enthusiast cameras that were announced, respectively, in June 2017 and August 2013.
+The Canon EOS 6D Mark II and the Panasonic Lumix DMC-GX7 are two enthusiast cameras that were officially introduced, respectively, in June 2017 and August 2013.
 The 6D Mark II is a DSLR, while the GX7 is a mirrorless interchangeable lens camera.
 The cameras are based on a full frame (6D Mark II) and a Four Thirds (GX7) sensor.
-The Canon has a resolution of 26 megapixel, whereas the Panasonic provides 15.8 MP.
+The Canon has a resolution of 26 megapixels, whereas the Panasonic provides 15.8 MP.